rajeshpleti/SITHARAMA/elysiumanalytics.md

 * EA-SAAS app, currently have several clients like Ionis, Innominds, RedSky etc detects data anomalies and sends alerts notifications on various channels.

 * ES-SAAS Privides powerful API, it is easy to set up, manage, and monitor alerts and automatically send notfications to stakeholders.

+The following diagrams describes alerts dashboard, alert types and management of alert rules:

 ![mainalerts](mainalerts.PNG)